August 18, Fearless (Platinum Version) by Taylor Swift

 – “You Belong With Me”

-My prior relationship with the album: Fearless was one of those albums that I probably wouldn’t have hated as much as I did if not for how popular it became.
+My prior relationship with the album and artist: Fearless was one of those albums that I probably wouldn’t have hated as much as I did if not for how popular it became.
 This was a phase of Taylor’s career where she had her cute-girl-next-door-who-sings-about-her-feelings schtick, and if you didn’t like that schtick she didn’t have much else to offer.
-I didn’t really want to stray from my pop punk/alternative rock comfort zone, and so 2008 Taylor just didn’t really stand a chance of appealing to 2008 Anne.
+At the time I didn’t want to stray from my pop punk/alternative rock comfort zone, and so 2008 Taylor just didn’t really stand a chance of appealing to 2008 Anne.

 Over the years I eventually listened to Fearless in its entirety, and I’ve always thought of it as my least favorite of Swift’s albums.
 Not necessarily because it’s bad, but because it’s safe.
 This was the Taylor Swift that just wanted to give people the exact music they expected of her, no more and no less.
 This is the Taylor Swift that didn’t seem to care if every song sounded the same.